-While decorating your baby’s room taking safety into consideration is very important to avoid any unforeseen circumstances.
-While you may think your baby’s room is the safest place for him there is a number of potential dangers often overlooked.
+Looking for ways to make your baby’s nursery safe?
+If yes then this is the right place for you.
+Decorating your baby’s room, taking safety into consideration is very important to avoid any unforeseen circumstances.
+While you may think your baby’s room is the safest place for him, there are a number of potential dangers often overlooked.
 Some of the simplest ways to ensure your baby’s room safety are as under.

-Crib bumpers may seem to offer more safety from getting baby’s hand, leg or arm trapped through the crib and avoiding baby’s head bumping with the crib but actually, their use is more hazardous.
-These are a potential hazard of suffocating baby because the baby may roll and get his face stuck against bumper which can lead to suffocation.
+Crib bumpers may seem to offer more safety to your baby’s nursery from getting baby’s hand, leg, or arm trapped through the crib and avoiding baby’s head bumping with the crib but actually, their use is more hazardous.
+These are a potential hazard of suffocating a baby because the baby may roll and get his face stuck against the bumper which can lead to suffocation.

 While using a fan in the baby’s room decreases the risk of SIDS it can also be dangerous.
 Always be sure to consider following when using electric devices near or in your baby’s room.

 - Is the electric appliance out of reach from the baby?
 (I.e. not on a table, where it could fall and hit the baby or a toddler may be tempted to climb up to reach it?)